 Because the virus that causes COVID-19 is more easily transmitted when someone infected is in close proximity to others, physical distancing and student grouping will be key factors in mitigating risk.
 Creating small stable groups of students and staff who stay together and avoid contact with other groups, sometimes called cohorting, is a necessary and powerful tool to prevent the spread of the virus that causes COVID-19 while also providing opportunities for in-person interaction in a safe context.

 Implementing stable groups of students and staff reduces the numbers of exposed individuals if COVID-19 is introduced into the group; decreases opportunities for exposure to or transmission of the virus; facilitates more efﬁcient contact tracing in the event of a positive case; and allows for targeted testing and quarantine of a small group instead of potential schoolwide closures in the event of a positive case or cluster of cases.

-Grouping students into stable groups and sticking to Six Key Considerations can help increase safety and must be done in both scenarios, with the most stringent cohorting requirements in place for the second option.
+Grouping students into stable groups and sticking to Six Key Considerations can help increase safety.

 What Are Stable Groups?

 A stable group is a group with fixed membership that stays together without mixing with any other groups for any activities (e.g., lunch, recess).